 Travel Tip 11: Is Prague English-Friendly

 It’s easy to get by in Prague speaking English or German.
 The level of English was surprisingly good, given how different the Czech language is.

 But that doesn’t mean you shouldn’t make an effort to learn a few Czech words.
 We always make an effort to learn how to at least say ‘hello’ and ‘thank you’ in the local language.

 Here are some phrases which might come in handy during your travels to Prague.

 This isn’t exactly a money saving tip, but you never know who may give you a discount if you attempt Czech with a smile.

 |hello (formal)||dobrý den||[doh-bree-den]|

-Here’s a breakdown of our daily costs per person when we visited Prague:
+Here’s a breakdown of our daily budget per person when we visited Prague during low peak season:

 |Accommodation (3/4 Star)||€30|

-If you made it this far in the blog, you’ll know you can easily cut down on transport as well as the attraction costs if you follow our Then your total daily budget per day in Prague comes down to €60.
+If you made it this far in the blog, you’ll know you can easily cut down on transport as well as the attraction costs if you follow the travel tips in this Prague Guide.
+Then your total daily budget per day in Prague comes down to €60.